computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheCodingInterview/Ch09_TreeDepthFirstSearch/P2_AllPathsForASum/_Variants/P1_AllRootToLeafPaths/readme.md

 ## Discussion

-We can follow a similar approach as in the **ALL Paths for a Sum** problem.
+We can follow a similar approach as in the **All Paths for a Sum** problem.
 We just need to remove the “check for the path sum”.

 ### Time Complexity